xqding/starter-academic/content/home/publications.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages

+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title: Publications
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)
-  count: 5
+  count: 10
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.